gamesbook/gamereporter/README.md

 - Create different types of PDFs with details of each game accessed
 - Create an XLS file with summary of each game accessed
 - Create a JSON file with details of each game accessed
+- Reuse the JSON file to create a report
 - Provide some basic parameters (such as fonts and page sizes to be used)

 The existing code can, of course, be modified to create other layouts and report